 The overview topic for this month is the Perseid meteor shower.

 In the middle of the section is a double page spread of their star dome, showing the night sky over the northern hemisphere.
 You can view it online with this link.
-(Note: this is a java applet, so may not run on all machines.)

 Following on from the sky dome is probably the most useful section for beginner astronomers: Path of the Planets!